shliamin/Genome-Assembler/README.md

 ### Implementation

-Implement the k-mer spectrum error correction as follows.
+Let's implement the k-mer spectrum error correction as follows.

-First, implement a class ```ReadPolisher``` with the following methods:
+First, we will implement a class ```ReadPolisher``` with the following methods:
 * ```__init__(self, kmerlen)```: Constructor, receives the k-mer length to be used
 * ```add_read(self, readseq)```: Adds the provided read sequence to the k-mer spectrum
 * ```get_replacements(self, minfreq)```: Calculates possible corrections for the k-mers that occur less often than ```minfreq``` in the k-mer spectrum and returns a corresponding dictionary.
 In it, keys are the correctable k-mers, values are the corrections (in the above example, a possible key-value pair might be "GCT":"GTT", which indicates that the k-mer "GCT" should be replaced with the k-mer "GTT")

-Also, expand the ```Read``` class with the method ```replace_kmers(self, replacements)```, which receives the dictionary from ```get_replacements``` and replaces all k-mers occurring in the read that are listed as keys with their respective value.
+Also, let's expand the ```Read``` class with the method ```replace_kmers(self, replacements)```, which receives the dictionary from ```get_replacements``` and replaces all k-mers occurring in the read that are listed as keys with their respective value.
 This is not the most efficient variant (more efficient would be to remember in ```ReadPolisher`` which reads contain which k-mers and then only make replacements there), but that would make the final task too long.

 ### Application

-Use wer read correction to remap the read sequences of the 4 individuals ([data/patient1.fasta](data/patient1.fasta) - [data/patient4.fasta](data/patient4.fasta)) to the rpoB reference ([data/rpoB.fasta](data/rpoB.fasta)) using a seed length > 10 again.
+We will use wer read correction to remap the read sequences of the 4 individuals ([data/patient1.fasta](data/patient1.fasta) - [data/patient4.fasta](data/patient4.fasta)) to the rpoB reference ([data/rpoB.fasta](data/rpoB.fasta)) using a seed length > 10 again.
 Do we see a difference?
+Yes.
 Which k-mer lengths and cutoffs seem sensible for the correction?

-Enter here which mutation(s) we could identify and which antibiotic we would now recommend (use the parameters we find most sensible, but try at least once with [data/patient2.fasta](data/patient2.fasta) a k-mer length of 15 and a frequency cutoff of 3):
+Here are mutations we could identify and which antibiotic we would now recommend (used the parameters we find most sensible, but tried at least once with [data/patient2.fasta](data/patient2.fasta) a k-mer length of 15 and a frequency cutoff of 3):

 ```text
 Person 1 - Mutation(s): no mutations, Recommendation: Daptomycin